rodneyddd/Neural-Network-Development/README.md

 weightVelocities = new double[weights.Length];
 biasVelocities = new double[biases.Length];

-and these variables are given there respective lengths according to the main variable (weights or biases) they were assigned, and then we intialize random weights at the end of the layer function.
+These variables are given there respective lengths according to the main variable (weights or biases) they were assigned, and then we intialize random weights at the end of the layer function.

 ### The Calculate outputs function has two parameters, that of a layer and that of a layerlearndata object